sap-tutorials/sap-build-apps/tutorials/codejam-08-action-get/codejam-08-action-get.md

     ![Choose Action](7e_Choose_Action.png)

-    Choose the action created in the previous steps, and click **Add**.
+    Choose the action created in the previous steps.
+You may want to filter by your action project.

     ![Browse Action Library using filters for Action Project](7f_Set_Filter_Add_Action.png)

+    Click **Add**.

     >If you had many actions, you could use the filters at the top.